limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 Holy smoke.
 I'm able to execute remote commands and overcome the output display restrictions by adding my own placeholders.

-With this in mind, I wrote `cmd.sh`, a script that displayed the proper output from the commands as if executed by `bill` in a shell.
+With this in mind, I wrote `cmd.sh`, a script that displays the proper output from the commands as if `bill` is the one executing in a shell.

 {% highlight bash linenos %}
 # cat cmd.sh